Skip to main content

 • Buy 1 $105 call — This becomes the upper wing of the butterfly.

-Since the options you buy (the wings) are usually more expensive combined than the two options you sell (the body), you pay a net debit to open this trade.
+The options you buy (the wings) usually cost more combined than the two options you sell (the body).
+As a result, you pay a net debit to open this trade.

 The result of this standard butterfly spread is usually a small debit or cost, which is why it’s normally called the debit butterfly spread.

-Also, while we used calls in this example, you can also do this with puts.
+While we used calls in this example, you can do this with puts.
 It mirrors the calls and is the same in payoff if the strikes are aligned.

 Strike selection guidelines: